omar546/Starting_Flutter/README.md

 # Starting_Flutter
 this is my first Flutter design
-## replecate of the facebook messenger app's first screen
+## kind of a replicate of the facebook messenger app
 ### 🎥
 <br>